Sierra de Manantlán Biosphere Reserve

 The Sierra de Manantlán Biosphere Reserve (Reserva de la Biósfera Sierra de Manantlán) (established 1988) is a UNESCO Biosphere Reserve in the states of Colima and Jalisco, Mexico.
 The 139,577 ha reserve is located in the transition of the Nearctic and Neotropical realms and encompasses parts of the Sierra Madre del Sur, with a wide range of altitudes, climates and soils.
 The effects of tectonic and volcanic activities and erosion are notable within the reserve.

 Geography

 The reserve is in the Sierra de Manantlán, part of the western Sierra Madre del Sur.
+The Cerro Grande mountain ridge is located within the biosphere.
 The reserve is mostly in Jalisco state, with a portion in Colima.
 The reserve is administered by the municipalities of Autlán, Cuautitlán, Casimiro Castillo, Tolimán and Tuxcacuesco in Jalisco and Minatitlán and Comala in Colima.

 Anthropologists know the region as Zona de Occidente, an area notably different from the rest of Mesoamerica.
 Some ceramic remnants, figurines and graves have been found, but there is little other material evidence.